aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 ## Inserting Fields into a Document using FieldBuilder
 The alternative way to insert fields in Aspose.Words is the [FieldBuilder](https://reference.aspose.com/words/net/aspose.words.fields/fieldbuilder/) class.
 It provides fluent interface to specify field switches and argument values as text, nodes or even nested fields.

+The folowing code example shows how to insert a field into a document using **FieldBuilder**:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-InsertFieldUsingFieldBuilder.cs" >}}

 ## Inserting Fields using DOM

-You can also insert various types of fields using [Aspose.Words Document Object Model (DOM)](https://docs.aspose.com/words/net/aspose-words-document-object-model/).
+You can also insert various types of fields using [Aspose.Words Document Object Model (DOM)](/words/net/aspose-words-document-object-model/).

 ### Inserting Merge Field into a Document using DOM